 Observe that in the antecedents of these principles, mental states are specified that we're not assuming to be justified.
-The "narrow" interpretation of the principles sees them as having the form: A -> Ought B, and so merely having the A states suffices for it being true that you ought to form, or are justified in forming, the belief specified in the consequent.
+The "narrow" interpretation of the principles sees them as having the form: $A \rightarrow Ought B$, and so merely having the A states suffices for it being true that you ought to form, or are justified in forming, the belief specified in the consequent.
 The narrow-scoper's opponents complain that this predicts more "Oughts" or justification than really exist in such cases.
-For instance, if I have a stupid belief that P, that by itself shouldn't make me justified in believing $P \vee P$.
-Neither is $P \vee P$ something I ought, all things considered, believe.
+For instance, if I have a stupid belief that P, that by itself shouldn't make me justified in believing P \vee P. Neither is P \vee P something I ought, all things considered, believe.
 I shouldn't believe it, nor the premise P which entails it.

-The "wide" interpretation of the principles sees them as having the form Ought(A -> B), and rejects the inference pattern of "factual detachment" that would permit us to infer, from the additional premise that A is merely true, that Ought B. Some who take this path are sympathetic to the inference pattern of "deontic detachment," which says that from Ought(A -> B) and the additional premise that Ought A (that is, you're justified in having the A states), Ought B does follow.
-But this is contentious, so let's leave it open.1
+The "wide" interpretation of the principles sees them as having the form $\text{Ought}(A \rightarrow B)$, and rejects the inference pattern of "factual detachment" that would permit us to infer, from the additional premise that A is merely true, that Ought B. Some who take this path are sympathetic to the inference pattern of "deontic detachment," which says that from $\text{Ought}(A \rightarrow B)$ and the additional premise that Ought A (i.e., you're justified in having the A states), Ought B does follow.
+But this is contentious, so let's leave it open.10